 Tuning EBS Conversion Kits

 All our pedelec and e-bike conversions are not suitable for tuning tools and may only be operated with the advertised voltage.
 The warranty for the conversion is void if the components are modified or used incorrectly.

 E-Bike Conversion Kits

-The most sustainable way for more speed is e-bike conversion.
-When an electric bicycle is to be ridden outside respective regulations this is the safest alternative.
-EBS E-Bike Conversion Kits are available in 500W, 750W and 1000W versions with different torque ratings.
+The most sustainable way to more speed is the conversion to an e-bike.
+If the electric bike is to be ridden outside the StVO, this is the safest alternative.
+EBS E-Bike conversions are available in 500W and 1000W versions and with different torque ratings.

 Our new PRO series offers technically sophisticated products that not only offer more power and fun in the high-power segment, but also a whole new level of control.
 Are you interested in performance profiles, real-time monitoring and stepless support?